Recognition of same-sex unions in Fiji

+Legal history

 Background

 On 26 March 2013, Prime Minister Frank Bainimarama expressed opposition to the recognition of same-sex marriage.
 Answering a question raised by a caller on a radio talk-back programme, he stated that same-sex marriage "will not be allowed because it is against religious beliefs".
 In April 2013, a support group representing LGBT students, the Drodrolagi Movement, called for a discussion on the issue.
 In January 2016, Bainimarama reiterated his opposition to same-sex marriage, saying "there will be no same-sex marriage in Fiji" and suggested that lesbian couples seeking to marry move to Iceland.
 He reiterated his opposition in April 2019, saying, "As long as we are in government – Fiji will not allow same-sex marriage", because Fiji is a "God-fearing country".
 His stance was backed by the Catholic Church, the Methodist Church of Fiji and Rotuma and the Fiji Muslim League.
 The Fiji Coalition on Human Rights said it was "disappointed and disturbed" by Bainimarama's stance, arguing that his remarks go against the basis of Fiji's laws and contradicted his commitment to the United Nations Human Rights Council.
 That same month, the director of the Fiji Human Rights and Anti-Discrimination Commission, Ashwin Raj, argued that "same-sex marriage [was] not a right", but suggested that "there need[ed] to be more clarity on what the Constitution of Fiji states on the issue of same-sex marriage".
 Raj added that "the priority must be towards addressing discrimination faced by the LGBTI community", and called for "a calm and rational debate".

-The Methodist Church, the largest Christian denomination in Fiji, has been vociferously opposed to same-sex marriage and LGBT rights, arguing that homosexuality "threatens the stability of key institutions in Fiji's society" and violates "Christian standards of morality".
-Historically, prior to European colonisation and the conversion of the local Fijian population to Christianity in the 19th century, Fijian society authorised homosexual activity through ritual or in the cultural practice of gender liminality.
-While they may be homosexual, gender-liminal males, known in Fijian as vakasalewalewa (/fj/), are "deemed not to emphasise their sexual orientation as a fixed aspect of their identity but rather are seen to borrow a range of 'social and cultural attributes and symbols' from the opposite sex in ways that are 'foregrounded and backgrounded according to social context'".
-This "deeply embedded" tradition, which may be placed on the LGBT spectrum, has been shaped by the Western introduction of "conservative Christian morality", and leading gender-liminal males to experience social marginalisation and discrimination today.
-The modern term qauri (/fj/), of Hindi origin, is used to collectively describe all non-heterosexual male-bodied people in Fiji.